Dash-Industry-Forum/codem-isoboxer/README.md

 This will generate a build that only contains the code to parse these boxes and can yield significantly smaller builds.
 The list needs to be comma-separated.
 Be sure not to include any white-space in it.
 Note that some parsers share identical code (e.g. `ftyp`/`styp`, `free`/`skip` and all the regular container boxes).
 Including one of those will automatically include the other ones as well, but at no additional build size.
 See `src/parsers` for a list of available parsers and see which parsers share code.

 `codem-isoboxer` does not take into account the box hierarchy/dependency when building, you must explicitly specify which boxes you need (e.g. if you want to parse `mvhd` you must also include `moov`).
+Boxes that are not included don't have their properties set, but you can still access their type and size properties and the raw data (`._raw`).

 ## Demo